WickedLynx/linky/README.md

 __Frontend:__

 The frontend configuration options are specified in `linky-website/config.js.example`.
-Copy this file to `linky-api/config.js` and change the `apiURL` to point to your backend installation.
+Copy this file to `linky-api/config.js` and change the `ApiURL` to point to your backend installation.

 If you intend to run Linky in a sub-path rather than at the server root (`https://mydomain.com/linky` instead of `https://mydomain.com`):